Data Poisoning Attacks Against Multimodal Encoders: Experiments

 \subsection{Experimental Setup}

-\mypara{Target models and datasets} Following previous work~\cite{CT21}, we focus on CLIP~\cite{RKHRGASAMCKS21}, which is the most representative and widely used multimodal application.
-Instead of training from scratch, we leverage the pre-trained CLIP\footnote{\url{https://github.com/openai/CLIP}.} as the starting point and conduct the poisoning attacks during the fine-tuning process.
-Note that it is a common practice to further fine-tune from pre-trained models~\cite{CKNH20, CFGH20, RKHRGASAMCKS21}.
-For the architecture of the target model, we use the pretrained CLIP model with the Vision Transformer (ViT)~\cite{DBKWZUDMHGUH21} architecture ViT-B/32 as the image encoder and a Transformer~\cite{VSPUJGKP17} with some architecture modifications~\cite{RWCLAS19} as the text encoder.
-Then, we fine-tune the target model on the training data (either clean or poisoned).
-For the fine-tuning, we choose a batch size of 128.
-Following the setting of the CLIP model~\cite{RKHRGASAMCKS21}, the maximum sequence length of the text is capped at 76, and we use an Adam optimizer with decoupled weight decay regularization and decay the learning rate using a cosine scheduler.
-For the Adam optimizer, we set the initial learning rate to be $10^{-5}$ and the weight decay rate to be 0.2.
-We choose a minimum learning rate of $10^{-6}$ and a decay rate of 1.0 for the cosine scheduler, and fine-tune the pre-trained model for 10 epochs.
-We rely on two training datasets, namely Flickr-PASCAL and COCO.
+\mypara{Target models and datasets} Following previous work~\cite{CT22}, we focus on CLIP~\cite{RKHRGASAMCKS21}, which is the most representative and widely used multimodal application.
+We leverage the pre-trained CLIP\footnote{\url{https://github.com/openai/CLIP}.} as the starting point, where the image encoder is Vision Transformer ViT-B/32 architecture~\cite{DBKWZUDMHGUH21} and the text encoder is a Transformer~\cite{VSPUJGKP17} with some architecture modifications~\cite{RWCLAS19}.
+Then we conduct the poisoning attacks during the fine-tuning process.
+Note that it is a common practice to further fine-tune from pre-trained models~\cite{CKNH20, CFGH20, RKHRGASAMCKS21} as training from scratch requires a huge amount of data and computing resources.
+Following the settings of CLIP~\cite{RKHRGASAMCKS21}, the maximum sequence length of the text is capped at 76.
+We use an Adam optimizer with decoupled weight decay regularization and decay the learning rate using a cosine scheduler.
+The initial learning rate is set to be $10^{-5}$ with a weight decay rate of 0.2.
+For the cosine scheduler, we set a minimum learning rate of $10^{-6}$ and a decay rate of 1.0.
+Then we fine-tune the pre-trained model for 10 epochs with a batch size of 128.
+We rely on two training datasets, i.e., Flickr-PASCAL and COCO.
 They are derived from three widely used text-image datasets, namely Flickr30k~\cite{YLHH14} (abbreviated as Flickr), PASCAL~\cite{RYHH10}, and COCO~\cite{CFLVGDZ15}.
-Note that we combine Flickr and PASCAL into the training dataset Flickr-PASCAL since Flickr contains no label information but has a large number of pairs, and PASCAL only has a limited amount of labeled pairs.
-Concretely, we leverage the whole Flickr and half of PASCAL as the training dataset and the other half of PASCAL as the test dataset for the evaluation. \autoref{table:dataset} summarizes the dataset statistics.
-A more detailed description of the dataset can be found in Appendix \autoref{appendix:dataset}.
+We combine Flickr and PASCAL into the training data Flickr-PASCAL since Flickr contains no label information but has a large number of pairs, and PASCAL only has a limited amount of labeled pairs.
+Note that Flickr and PASCAL have similar scopes.
+Concretely, we leverage the whole of Flickr and half of PASCAL as the training data and the other half of PASCAL as the test data for the evaluation.
+A more detailed dataset description can be found in \autoref{appendix:dataset}.